jfinley6/did-the-rockies-get-a-double-yesterday/README.md

   <h3 align="center">Rockies Double Checker</h3>

   <p align="center">
-    Every game where the Rockies hit a double, fans will get a chance to get a ~~free~~ double cheeseburger at McDonald's for 1$ the day after the game.
+    Every game where the Rockies hit a double, fans will get a chance to get a <del>free</del> double cheeseburger at McDonald's for 1$ the day after the game.
 This site will give you accurate info about the previous game as well as details about the promotion.
     <br />
     UPDATE: Mcdonald's has changed the fine print of the promotion to include a 1$ minimum purchase.
 I've decided to halt planned updates and leave the site as is.
     <br />